SSICLOPS/cppl/README.md

 ### Policy Decision Point

-This repository contains a small implementation for a policy decision point (PDP) and minimal client and server functionality.
+This repository contains a small example implementation for a policy decision point (PDP) and minimal examples for client and server functionality.
-Note that the PDP yet does not do anything with the results, i.e., a real PDP would select an appropriate server and forward the request.
+Note that this example PDP does not proceed beyond cppl results, i.e., a fully implemented PDP additionally needs to select an appropriate server (depending on cloud operator specific key performance indicators) and forward the request.
 Similarly, the server would need to check evaluation results (reasons given as json string) and handle data according to these policy evaluation results, e.g., set up triggers for deletion at a specific point in time.
 As this is use case specific, it must be implemented by the systems integrating CPPL.

 ```